LocalFoodPueblo/lfmobileapp/CONTRIBUTING.md

   * So that we can consistently serve images from the CDN, always use image_path or image_tag when referring to images.
 Never prepend "/images/" when using image_path or image_tag.
   * Also for the CDN, always use cwd-relative paths rather than root-relative paths in image URLs in any CSS.
 So instead of url('/images/blah.gif'), use url('../images/blah.gif').

-These contributing guidlines are a work in progess the information above is subject to change significantly until this note is removed from this document.
-Please check back soon for updates and soon enough a completed document.
+These contributing guidlines are a work in progess.
+The information above is subject to change significantly until this note is removed from this document.
+Please check back soon for updates.
 Thank you!

 Thanks,